litestar-org/litestar/docs/usage/17-exceptions.md

 ## Application Exceptions

 For application exceptions, Starlite uses the class `HTTPException`, which inherits from `StarliteException`.
 See the [API Reference][starlite.exceptions.HTTPException] for full details on the `HTTPException` class and the kwargs it accepts.
+This exception will be serialized into a JSON response of the following schema:

 ```json
 {